vetrovdan/stats220/README.md

 \
 *What is the purpose of this repo?* 🤔

-- an online cloud storage for my code ☁️
+- an online cloud storage (public and private) for my code related to stats220 ☁️
 - a psuedo-portfolio for any current or future projects 🧑🏼‍💻
 - a place where markers can see my code and, hopefully give me A+'s 🤭